tomi-vanek/asciiart-logo/README.md

 # asciiart-logo

 Library _asciiart-logo_ creates a rectangular panel with ASCII-art from application name, and optional additional information (author, application version, etc).
+It can be used as a splashscreen for command line tools and by starting a web server or a REST API microservice to provade basic information and give visual feedback to the user about successful start / execution.

 ## Quick Start